AlexisVLRT/HadoopDeployer/README.md

 - Adds environnement variables to .profile
 - Adds hostnames for the 25 class computers
 - Creates the storage directories
-- Downloads and install Apache-Hadoop, Apache-Drill, and Apache-Zookeeper if not already installed
+- Downloads and installs Apache-Hadoop, Apache-Drill, and Apache-Zookeeper if not already installed
-- Downloads custom configurations for these tools
+- Downloads and installs custom configurations for these tools

 Datanode is good to go !